emersonmde/anchor-chain/README.md

   execution of multiple nodes, leveraging concurrency to improve overall chain performance.

+- **Tracing Support**: Anchor Chain integrates with the `tracing` crate to provide detailed logs and diagnostics, helping developers understand the execution flow of their chains.

 ## Supported Models

 Currently, Anchor chain supports OpenAI's GPT3.5 Turbo, GPT4 Turbo, and GPT3.5